foxBMS/foxbms-2/docs/software/modules/driver/ts/adding-a-new-ts_how-to.rst

 Updating the IDE configuration
 ------------------------------

-In order to be able to discover the new files in |code|, it is necessary to add the path to new sensor to the ``tools/ide/vscode/src/project-include-path.txt`` and rerun the ``configure`` step of the build system.
+In order to be able to discover the new files in |vs-code|, it is necessary to add the path to new sensor to the ``tools/ide/vscode/src/project-include-path.txt`` and rerun the ``configure`` step of the build system.